Finding Legal Help

 Certified Court Interpreters are the most highly trained and qualified interpreters.
 To become a Certified Court Interpreter, the candidate must complete the Basic Steps described above, they must attend the Skill Building Workshops described above, and they must also pass the Certification Examination which is provided to us by the National Center for State Courts.
 For a current list of languages in which a Certification Examination is available, see the National Center for State Courts website.
 The website also has training tools and other information.

 The Certification Examination is offered once a year.
 You will be able to select the date and approximate time you prefer on the registration form.
 The fee (subject to change without notice) is $200 for Utah residents and $400 for non-residents and is non-refundable.
 Pre-registration is required, and payment is due upon registration.
-To register for the Certification Examination, complete and submit the following form:

 2018 test dates are: